Aortic Dissection

 How is an aortic dissection diagnosed?

-What are the risk factors for an aortic dissection?
+What are the treatment options for an aortic dissection?

 Is surgery always necessary for an aortic dissection?

-Not always, but often required for type A dissections.
+Not always, as some cases may be managed medically, but surgical intervention is often required, especially for type A dissections.

 If you have any feedback, please get in touch.